 Additional Restrictions – In addition, chemical treatment/soil stabilization must meet one of the following conditions.
 It must:

-Be consistent with Ecology’s Stormwater Management Manuals.
+Be consistent with the Stormwater Management Manuals.

-Be consistent with other methods approved by Ecology’s Stormwater Technical Review Committee or Chemical Technology Review Committee.
+Be consistent with other methods approved per the Chemical Technology Assessment Protocol – Ecology (C-TAPE) program.

 Use chemical treatment additives at a dosing rate resulting in no toxicity in the effluent or stormwater discharge.